dotlang/language/index.md

 3. **Fast**: dotLang is a compiled language.
 Because of its simplicity, compiler is able to quickly compile a large source code set and also by using LLVM, the binary output will have a high performance.

 dotLang is very similar to C but with some significant improvements:

-1. Module system
+1. Module system (no header files!)
-2. Generics
+2. Support for generics
 3. Full immutability
-4. No reference, no pointer, no manual memory management
+4. No reference type, no pointer, no manual memory management
 5. Powerful concurrency model
+6. First class functions
+7. Support for sum types
+8. And much more!

 # Grammar

 Grammar of dotLang in a notation similar to EBNF can be found [here](./grammar.md)

 # Contribute

-Currently, the manual document is being finalised.
+Currently, the language manual is finalised.
 Please contact me if you are interested in helping either with the documentation or implementation.

 # Contact